mitmedialab/MappingPoliceViolence-Scaper/methodology.md

 Population data for each city is manually retrieved from the US Census Bureau's [American FactFinder](http://factfinder.census.gov/faces/nav/jsf/pages/community_facts.xhtml) tool.
 If the listed city is unavailable, we use Wikipedia.
 If Wikipedia does not provide the information, we estimate population using the city's zip code(s).

 MPV has one case listed under "Liberty City" (a district of Miami) and one case listed under "Vermont Square" (a district of Los Angeles) -- for these cases we use the city for our analysis, and not the specific district.

-#### Multiple mentions
-What happens if a story mentions two or more victims? `list-all-stories.py` counts a story twice if it mentions two victims, but only if the story falls within the specified timeframe around both victims' deaths.
-So if a story published today mentions person A who died two days ago, and person B who died last year, that story is only counted under person A. However, if a story published today mentions person A who died two days ago, and person C who died five days ago, the story is counted twice: once under person A and again under person C.